-At the end of last summer, there was a report in El Pais telling us about the dangers of taking photos near the caves and ravines in Javea and other local towns.The desire to post selfies on Facebook and other social networks in coves and sea caves caused massive problems that worried the authorities.
+A report in El Pais a while ago, told us about the dangers of taking photos near the caves and ravines in Javea and other local towns.The desire to post selfies on Facebook and other social networks in coves and sea caves caused massive problems that worried the authorities.

 What were inaccessible corners of the coast are no longer inaccessible or difficult to negotiate.
 No matter how difficult the route, be it by land or sea, hundreds of tourists fight against the elements to become a “Selfie in Paradise” and the municipality of Javea, being one of the most beautiful of the Alicante coast, with its marine caves and cliffs, bore witness to it.